.NET Zero to Hero Series is now LIVE! JOIN šŸš€

 }

 Here is a basic implementation that we are all used to, yeah?
 Assume, the method GetData() is a service call that is also prone to exceptions due to certain external factors.
-The thrown exception is caught by the catch block whose responsibility is to log the error to the console and returns a status code of 500 Internal Server Error in this scenario.
+The thrown exception is caught by the catch block whose responsibility is to log the error to the console and return a status code of 500 Internal Server Error in this scenario.

 Letā€™s say that there was an exception during the execution of the Get() method.
 The below code is the exception that gets triggered.